 Controls:

-• The controls are tailored for the Xbox 360 controller.
-The layout is user-friendly, and the controller’s analog sticks offer precise control for stealth and combat.
+It uses a control scheme designed with the Xbox 360 controller in mind.
+The layout is user-friendly, and the analog sticks on the controller allow very precise control for both stealth and combat scenarios.

 Exclusive Features:

-• The Xbox 360 version features a range of achievements that can be unlocked throughout the game.
+Xbox 360 has several achievements,’ Far Cry 2 only was but for one that can be earned throughout the course of the game.
 These achievements are integrated into the Xbox Live system.

 Technical Issues: